rpclib/rpclib/doc/pages/primer.md

 ## Error handling

 Any request that a client makes might potentially receive an error response.
-In msgpack-RPC, an error is an arbitrary object. `callme` allows you to handle these error objects by catching `callme::rpc_error` exceptions.
+In msgpack-RPC, an error is an arbitrary object. `rpclib` allows you to handle these error objects by catching `rpc::rpc_error` exceptions.
 To handle the errors the server throws, we would wrap the calls like this:

 ```cpp